dpluong/chip-8/docs/PROJECTDOCUMENT.md

 The final release of the product is expected on April 8, 2019, with intermediate releases required as described in "Software Methodology & Timeframe".

 # What's New?
+Change log (Mar 13, 2019)
+- Added what actually happened for Release 3
+- Added schedule for Release 4

 Change log (Feb 27, 2019)
 - Added what actually happened for Release 2
 - Added schedule for Release 3